gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     respectively the energy minimization (a), the NVT step (b), and the NPT step (c).

-..  container:: justify

 Let us launch a longer simulation, and extract the angle distribution between the different atoms of the PEG molecules.
 This angle distribution will be used later as a benchmark to probe the effect of of the stretching on the PEG structure.

-..  container:: justify

 Create a new input named *production-peg-h2o.mdp*, and copy the following lines into it:

 ..  code-block:: bw